cloudfoundry/bosh-cli/README.md

 where `cpi-release.tgz` is a BOSH CPI release and `stemcell.tgz` is a BOSH stemcell appropriate for the CPI release.

-Please see the [Wiki](https://github.com/cloudfoundry/bosh-micro-cli/wiki/BOSH-Micro-CLI-Workflow) for more information on creating a manifest.
+Please see the [CLI workflow](docs/cli_workflow.md) for more information on creating a manifest.

 To output debug logs to stderr during bosh-micro commands set the `BOSH_MICRO_LOG` environment variable to any value.